linnanwang/BLASX/README.md

 # BLASX
 It's a heterogeneous multiGPU level-3 BLAS library.
 This is an alternative to cuBLAS-XT, a commercial licensed multiGPU tiled BLAS.
 However, BLASX deliveries at least 25% more performance and 200% less communication volume.
-For detailed information, please refer to our paper @ http://arxiv.org/abs/1510.05041
+For detailed information, please refer to our ICS paper @ http://arxiv.org/abs/1510.05041 or http://dl.acm.org/citation.cfm?id=2926256

 For installation, please change the make.inc.
 Basically, the following varaiables need to be updated:
 <ul>